MichiganCOG/ViP/README.md

 ```

 ## Quick Start
-Eval.py and train.py are the two programs that will test and train any implemented model.
+Run `train.py` and `eval.py` to train or test any implemented model.
+The parameters of every experiment is specified in its [config.yaml](https://github.com/MichiganCOG/ViP/blob/master/config_default_example.yaml) file.

-Each model has specific parameters specified within the [config.yaml](https://github.com/MichiganCOG/ViP/blob/master/models/ssd/config.yaml) files in its repsective folder.
+Use the `--cfg_file` command line argument to point to a different config yaml file.
-All parameters can also be modified using command line arguments.
+Additionally, all config parameters can be overriden with a command line argument.

 ### Testing